thgossler/AzSaveMoney/README.md

 - `suspected`: resource marked as subject for deletion
 - `suspectedSubResources`: at least one sub resource is subject for deletion

-As long as the tag `SubjectForDeletion` has a value starting with `suspected` it is overwritten in the next run.
-The tag value can be updated to one of the following values in order to influence the script behavior in subsequent runs (see below).
+As long as the tag `SubjectForDeletion` has a value starting with `suspected...` the resource is reevaluated in every run and the tag value is updated (overwritten).
+You can update the tag value to one of the following values in order to influence the script behavior in subsequent runs (see below).

-The following example process is suggested to for large organizations:
+The following example process is suggested for large organizations:

 1. **RUN** the script regularly
-2. **ALERT** `suspected` or `suspectedSubResources` resources to owners
+2. **ALERT** `suspected` or `suspectedSubResources` resources to resource owners
-3. **MANUAL RESOLUTION** by owners by reviewing and changing the tag value of `SubjectForDeletion` to one of the following values (case-sensitive!):
+3. **MANUAL RESOLUTION** by owners by reviewing and changing the `SubjectForDeletion` tag value to one of the following predefined terms (case-sensitive!):
    - `rejected`: Resource is needed and shall NOT be deleted (this status will not be overwritten in subsequent runs for 6 months after `SubjectForDeletion-FindingDate`)
    - `confirmed`: Resource shall be deleted (will be automatically deleted in the next run)
 4. **AUTO-DELETION/REEVALUATION**: Subsequent script runs will check all resources again with the following special handling for status: